dropwizard/dropwizard/docs/source/manual/client.rst

 --------

 To increase the ergonomics of asynchronous client requests, Jersey allows creation of `rx-clients`_.
-You can instruct Dropwizard to create such a client:
+You can instruct Dropwizard to create such a client (RxJava2):

 .. code-block:: java